 Landing at Anzac Cove

 Members of the Australian Imperial Force (AIF) landed at Gallipoli, about 300km south-west of Istanbul at what became known as Anzac Cove, on 25 April 1915 and established a tenuous hold on the steep slopes above the beach.
+At the same time, British forces landed at Cape Helles further south and were soon joined by French troops.

 Some 8,700 Australians lost their lives and some 18,000 were wounded during the campaign.